-We also used cod liver oil, mega-Omega-3 fish oil, and real organic butter or butter oil to help heal the gut.
+We also used cod liver oil (EVERY DAY) , mega-Omega-3 fish oil, and real organic butter to help heal the gut.
 We rotated them like his food.
 Cod liver oil and a good quality fish oil are anti-inflammatory, helping to “cool” the “heat” of inflammatory leaky gut situations like his.

 On Another Note: Coconut Oil Is Also For Diabetics and Pre-Diabetics